Estimated reading time: 7 minutes

 I prefer DIY pantry storage containers to save money and reduce waste.
 Yet I know it can be hard to find just the right sizes to maximize shelf space (look for square containers) and keep your food fresh.

-When you're trying to save money, reduce waste, and become as self-sufficient as possible, it's critical to have a good handle on your food supplies.
+When you're trying to save money, reduce waste, and become as self-sufficient as possible, having a good handle on your food supplies is critical.
 A well-organized pantry can help you succeed.